 Financial aid funding assists students in offsetting the cost of a college education including tuition and fees, room and board, books, supplies, transportation, and miscellaneous expenses.
 The most familiar type of funding is gift aid or grants and scholarships.
 This type of aid does not have to be repaid.
-Self-help funding is aid that does need to be repaid in the form of student loans or the funding may be earned through the college work study programs.
+Self-help funding is aid that does need to be repaid in the form of student loans.
+Funding may also be earned through the college work study programs.